Coronavirus (COVID-19) Resources for Travel Nurses

-During these unprecedented events, it is more important than ever to stay in close communication with our travelers.
-Check this page for updated information regarding the pandemic and answers to our most frequently asked questions.
+Throughout these unprecedented events, it is important that we stay in close communication with our employees, facilities, and industry partners.
+Check this page for updated information regarding trustaff’s plans and procedures during the ongoing pandemic as well as answers to our most frequently asked questions.

 To our travelers: Whether this is your first assignment or your 72nd, your role in helping to fight this global pandemic is essential.
 Your skills and experience are our country’s most important assets.

 To our facility partners: We know your patients and your communities are counting on you.
-In a world with many unknowns, it is our job to help ease the staffing burden and bring skilled professionals to the frontlines to keep patient care running.
+It's our job to help ease the staffing burden and bring skilled professionals to the frontlines to keep patient care running.

 We recognize the sacrifices you continue to make just to do your job during these unprecedented events.
 As you work tirelessly to provide the care patients desperately need, we also need to ensure that you are safe and feel secure in knowing that your bases are covered.
 Our commitment to you has never been more important.

 We are, as always, in awe of your dedication to your patients and your caring spirit.

 How is Trustaff handling the rapid changes due to COVID-19?